 Thirdly, the pilot would lie flat with the chest down and the back up (prone position).
 This would allow for a low fuselage profile and that would help the pilot bear the acceleration force more easily.
 A double-wall cockpit would be designed as an extra safety that would also avoid the use of a heavy, bulky pressure suit.
 In future versions, the central section could be made out of a single piece of transparent composite material to allow the pilot to immerse himself completely in the experience.
 Finally, a drogue parachute for high altitude and a ballistic chute for low altitude emergency descent would be located in the craft’s storage bay.

 The Ikaros project opens up a new window of opportunity for extreme sporting and flying enthusiasts who have been waiting over 10 years for this kind of aircraft to be built to push the limits of skydiving and gliding.
 New technologies proposed by Valentin whom are not described here could help train pilots and make them learn and develop new ways to flying since the Ikaros is a mix between free falling and diving.
 Scientist could also use it to carry microgravity experiments since the Ikaros would be capable of reaching zero G multiple times during each of its flight paths.

-I would like to thank Valentin Stavrev for approaching me with this bold idea and Adolfo Esquivel who created the graphic renderings of the Ikaros.
+The Ikaros concept was imagined in December 2016 by Charles Bombardier in collaboration with Valentin Stavrev and designed by Adolfo Esquivel.
 Adolfo graduated with an Industrial Design degree from Colombia and completed his postgraduate education in Events Design at UQAM (Montreal).
 Adolfo also created the images of the Libelule ATV/SUB and of the Motowalk people mover.